microsoft/CsWinRT/docs/authoring.md

 You'll need to author some files to assist the hosting process by the native app: `YourNativeApp.exe.manifest` and `WinRT.Host.runtimeconfig.json`.

-If your app is packaged with MSIX, then you don't need to the manifest file, otherwise you need to include your activatable class registrations in the manifest file.
+If your app is packaged with MSIX, then you don't need to include the manifest file, otherwise you need to include your activatable class registrations in the manifest file.

 To do this, **in Visual Studio**, right click on the project node on the "Solution Explorer" window, click "Add", then "New Item".
 Search for the "Text File" template and name your file "YourNativeApp.exe.manifest".
 Repeat this for the "WinRT.Host.runtimeconfig.json" file.